jrocco2/invest_scraper/README.md

 [SpiderKeeper](https://github.com/DormyMo/SpiderKeeper) - A spider UI.

+There is a script shown in the <b>Install Packages</b> section that allows you to quickly download all of these at once.

 ## Getting Started in 3 Steps

 The following steps will get you up and running with the Investing Crawler.
 Note: this has only been tested with Python 3.5.3 from Anaconda